Queue3/Dynamic-Resources/README.md

-# Dynamic Resources
+# Dynamic Resources - This Project is Archived
- Victoria 3 Mod
+ Not Compatible for 1.7+